 Blatantly ripped-off?
 NO.

 This was one of our primary concerns before entering Mexico.
-How much will we be overpaying for the same products and services that locals buy.
+How much will we overpay for the same products and services locals buy?

-We can understand overpaying a bit here and there, but being price gauged on a daily basis was definitely a worry.
+We can understand overpaying occasionally, but being price-gauged daily was a worry.

-But looking back, we feel quite foolish for thinking that!
-It turns out that most local business are surprisingly honest.
-We may have paid a few dollars more every once in a while, but more often than not, we’ve been charged honest prices for the vast majority of the goods and services.
+But looking back, we feel pretty foolish for thinking that!
+It turns out that most local businesses are surprisingly honest.
+We may have paid a few dollars more every once in a while, but more often than not, we’ve been charged fair prices for the vast majority of the goods and services.

-We think taxis provide one of the largest issues in this regard and it’s easy to get a taxi who overcharges their rates to unsuspecting foreingers.
+We think taxis provide one of the most significant issues in this regard, and it’s easy to get a taxi that overcharges its rates to unsuspecting foreigners.

 Is There Police Corruption in Mexico?

-In reality, although police and government corruption does happen in Mexico, these instances are few and far between.
-And throughout our time we have come across only two instances of attempted corruption.
+Although police and government corruption does happen in Mexico, these instances are few and far between.
+Throughout our time, we have come across only two cases of attempted corruption.

-Common sense goes a long ways in life, and that is especially true in Mexico.
+Common sense goes a long way in life, and that is especially true in Mexico.

 Reduce your chances of getting scammed or robbed by being careful with your money.

-Lastly, don’t be afraid to just say “no”.
-If you don’t want to buy something or you simply don’t want their service just be polite and say “no”.
+Lastly, don’t be afraid to say “no”.
+If you don’t want to buy something or you don’t want their service, just be polite and say “no.”

-Don’t let anyone steer you into a direction you don’t want to go.
+Don’t let anyone steer you in a direction you don’t want to go.

-Last but certainly not least, when interacting with people around you, just be courteous and respectful.
+Last but certainly not least, just be courteous and respectful when interacting with people around you.

 Being relaxed, amicable, and smiling goes a long way when traveling in any country, especially in Mexico.